gdmoney/network-automation-github-actions/README.md

 - *Standard* change
   - clone this repo
   - modify the device configuration files(s)
-  - push directly to the mainline
+  - commit and push directly to the mainline
 - *Normal* change
   - clone this repo, create a new branch and publish it
   - modify the device configuration files(s)